Sweden Road Trip

 Driving is a wonderful way to experience this beautiful country with its ever-changing scenery.
 From north to south, Sweden stretches almost 1600 km from the mountainous wilderness above the arctic circle all the way down to the plains and farmlands of Skåne.
 In between you’ll find plenty of breathtaking views, picturesque cities and scenic routes, all while enjoying the tranquil nordic ambience.
 For the most part, driving in Sweden is very simple and safe and it makes a lot of great sights easily reachable; no matter if you’re taking a longer tour or just a short day trip around the city you’re visiting.

 This site is dedicated to provide useful information and inspiration for anyone looking to travel in Sweden.
 You’ll find useful resources to help you plan your trip, information about driving in Sweden & traffic regulations, car rental, driver’s licenses, important links & contacts and reviews of some of our favourite places to visit.
 Take a look around and let us know if you have any questions!

 Did you know?

 - The Right of Public Access allows you to freely experience the Swedish countryside almost anywhere.
 The premise is to make the beautiful outdoors available for everyone, but the right comes with a responsibility to preserve and protect the natural environment.
-Read more about what is allowed and what is not here, or visit the Swedish EPA for additional information.
+When camping out, find out more about what is allowed and what is not here, or visit the Swedish EPA for additional information.

 - Temperature may differ a lot over the year and between the southern and northern parts of Sweden.
 Contrary to popular beliefs, it’s not always freezing and temperatures above 20° C is not uncommon even in the northernmost parts of Sweden during the summer.